caiobegotti/kubernetes-cluster-design-example/README.md

 ## License

 Public domain.

-Do not submit PRs or commit anything that is someone else property, only push/merge stuff created from scratch or that have public online references.
+Do not submit PRs or commit anything that is someone else's property.

+Only push/merge stuff created from scratch or that have public online references.

 ## Setup